jantman/blog/content/2009/09/september-2009-project-updates.md

     [MachDB](http://www.machdb.org/).

 I've also done quite a bit of customization of the current version of Nathan Hubbard's [MachDB](http://www.machdb.org/).
-My local version is in [subversion](http://svn.jasonantman.com/machdb/).
 It adds detailed network interface information, information on expansion slots, and some extra details for the system and storage.
 I plan on developing a patch and contacting Nathan once I get a chance.
 It also includes a Python